KMKfw/kmk_firmware/docs/scanners.md

 couple of additional keys are directly connected to GPIOs.
 In that case KMK allows you to define multiple scanners.
 The `KMKKeyboard.matrix` attribute can either be assigned a single scanner, or a list of scanners.
-KMK assumes that successive scanner keys are consecutive, and populates `KMKKeyboard.coord_mapping` accordingly; for convenience you may have to supply a `coord_mapping` that resembles your physical layout more closely.
+KMK assumes that successive scanner keys are consecutive, and populates `KMKKeyboard.coord_mapping` accordingly; for convenience you may have to supply a `coord_mapping` that resembles your physical layout more closely (expanded below).

 Example:
 ```python